ucsb-cs-education/hairball/README.md

 Note: The output for each plugin is not yet completely standardized.
 Please feel free to file any issues or make improvements and send pull requests.

+## Caching Support

+The python Kurt package unfortunately is pretty slow to parse Scratch 1.4 (and similar) files.
+To remedy this situation, Hairball has built-in support for caching a serialized version of the Kurt object.
+On subsequent passes through the same data you should notice a TREMENDOUS speed improvement.

+__Note__: At the moment the cache is unbounded, so keep an eye on your disk space.
+The cache location can be discovered by running:

+    python -c "import appdirs; print appdirs.user_cache_dir('Hairball', 'bboe')"